-The HTF Critical Home Repair Program is designed to assist low-income (80% and below Area Median Income as determined by household size and county of residence) homeowners in making needed Critical Repairs to their primary residence to address critical life, health and safety issues.
+The HTF Home Repair Program is designed to assist low-income homeowners in making repairs to their primary residence.
+The purpose of the program is to correct life, health and safety issues, provide accessibility for disabled persons, and repair or replace major housing systems.
 All awards are subject to the HTF legislation, all applicable state and federal regulations, and all other applicable SC Housing requirements.

-In situations where HTF Critical Home Repair Program funds are not sufficient to complete all the desired repairs approved on the work-write up Sponsors may use other funding sources in conjunction with HTF dollars to ensure the repair work can be completed.
-When additional funding sources are being utilized to complete the work, the Sponsor must provide written Financial Commitment(s) from each funding source identifying the amount of funds, any terms or conditions, whether funds will be provided as a loan or grant and the required lien position, if applicable.
+In situations where HTF Home Repair Program funds are not sufficient to complete all the necessary repairs, Sponsors may use other funding sources in conjunction with HTF dollars to ensure all necessary repair work can be completed.
+When additional funding sources are necessary to complete the work, the Sponsor must provide commitment letter(s) from each funding source identifying the amount of funds, any terms or conditions, whether funds will be provided as a loan or grant, and the required lien position, if applicable.
 SC Housing reserves the right to require additional information if necessary to determine a project's financial feasibility.

-All necessary forms for preparing and submitting Critical Home Repair Applications can be downloaded from SC Housing's website at: SC Housing Trust Fund.
+All necessary forms for preparing and submitting Home Repair Applications can be downloaded from SC Housing's website at: SC Housing Trust Fund.

-A. Eligible Sponsors
+A. Eligible Sponsors:

-- 1. The eligible Sponsors for the HTF Critical Repair Program are nonprofit organizations, municipalities, municipal associations or Councils of Government approved to participate in the SC Housing Trust Fund.
+- 1. The eligible Sponsors for the HTF Repair Program are nonprofit organizations, municipalities, municipal associations or Councils of Government approved to participate in the SC Housing Trust Fund.
 The approval process for participant organizations is contained in the Participation Manual. - 2.
 Sponsors must operate within the defined service areas as identified in their Participation Application as evidenced in their charter, articles of incorporation or bylaws. - 3.
-Sponsors must be EPA certified Lead Renovation, Repair and Painting Rule firms to submit applications to assist with repairs to properties built prior to 1978 if the proposed scope of work exceeds the EPA's definition of "minor repair and maintenance activities" as defined on page 4 of this manual.
-Refer to the EPA's website for information on how to become a certified firm: https://www.epa.gov/lead/renovation-repair-and-painting-program-firm-certification
+Sponsors must be EPA certified Lead Renovation, Repair and Painting Rule firms to submit applications to assist with repairs to properties built prior to 1978, if the proposed scope of work exceeds the EPA's definition of "minor repair and maintenance" activities" as defined on page 4 of this manual.